Fall COVID-19 surge has arrived in Pennsylvania and US, health experts say

 Osterholm highlighted the 70,000 cases of Covid-19 reported on Friday, which matched the largest number seen during the peak of the pandemic.
 Between now and the holidays, the US will see numbers "much, much larger than even the 67 to 75,000 cases," he said.

-Governor Tom Wolf on Monday told Pennsylvania residents to stay vigilante and stay together on the fight against COVID-19.
+Governor Tom Wolf on Monday told Pennsylvania residents to stay vigilant and stay together on the fight against COVID-19.

 Despite the climbing totals, Dr. Anthony Fauci, nation's top infectious disease doctor, said a nationwide lockdown is not the way forward unless the pandemic gets "really, really bad."